python-compilers-workshop/python-compilers-workshop.github.io/index.md

-*What:* A workshop to bring together folks working on different approaches to **high-performance compilation for Python**, to share experience, discuss future plans and common interests, and explore possible points of collaboration -- especially with regard to numerical/scientific programming.
+*What:* A workshop to bring together folks working on different approaches to **high-performance compilation for Python**, to share experience, discuss common interests, and start sketching out a roadmap for how the broader Python ecosystem can adapt to take maximal advantage of these new implementations.

 *When and where:* **July 11-12, 2016** in **Austin, Texas**, co-located with the [SciPy 2016](http://scipy2016.scipy.org)